Best Cable Trap Exercises For Strength & Size

 How do you train traps with cables?

-There are numerous trap exercises you can do with a cable to build your traps.
+You can do numerous trap exercises with a cable to build your traps.
 Try cable shrugs, cable upright rows, Cable High Row and face pull.

 Are cable shrugs good?